All Episodes

 And I don't even think the Democrats see it.

-But I was like, you know, if they say, you know, he doesn't get impeached on this and scovers, do you see him campaigning for new senators and just kind of getting flipped the seats of everyone that betrayed him, you know, didn't back him up on any of this stuff and then you know take a stand, you know, because I mean the voters are mad.
+Do you see him campaigning for new senators and just kind of getting flip the seats of everyone that betrayed him, you know, didn't back him up on any of this stuff and didn't take a stand?

-I think if he you know can keep campaigning for these people and keep, you know, getting us all, you know, like into the things instead of just you know backing away and just being like, well, you know what?
+I think if he, you know, can keep campaigning for these people and keep, you know, getting us all, you know, like into the things instead of just, you know, backing away and just being like, well, you know what?

 I did what I could.

-You know, you got Scar takes over, you got Antifa being in the hyenas run stuff, and that you know, he's gonna come back in and just clean house.
+You know, you got Scar takes over, you got Antifa being in the hyenas running stuff.

 My guess is he was just saying, okay, we'll say it too.

-Meanwhile, the investigation hasn't even been done, and and you know, the New York, I'm sorry, the Washington Post and New York and fake news CNN, they're all saying, Oh, all the evidence, according to investigators and court documents now filed, show that a lot of this was planned.
+And, you know, the New York, I'm sorry, the Washington Post and New York and Fake News CNN, they're all saying, oh, all the evidence, according to investigators and court documents now filed, show that a lot of this was planned.

 Well, then that immediately mitigates the argument that this was a riot incited by the words of Donald Trump.

-And when you actually look at the words of Donald Trump, it's very clear that he said many of you will peacefully and patriotically march to the Capitol, so your voices will get heard.
+And when you actually look at the words of Donald Trump, it's very clear that he said, many of you will peacefully and patriotically march to the Capitol so your voices will get heard.

-By the way, a far crime, you know, that you're gonna be held to pay.
+By the way, a far crime, you know, that is going to be held to pay when Chucky Schumer's on the steps of the Supreme Court.

 You won't know what hit you.